devenhaleyh757/Hello-web/README.md

 # Hello-web
-My first step into web development
+This is my first GitHub repository.
+I'm learning web development and using GitHub to track my progress.